numerica-ideas/community/README.md

 - Be **active** in the [Discord](https://discord.numericaideas.com) community.
 - **Committing** to our [tech projects](https://github.com/numerica-ideas/community#tech-projects).

+🔔 Please note that any contribution to our community will be considered voluntary and free.
+Any content (article, video, and post) shared on our social media channels will not be compensated, unless mentioned.
+If you do not wish to have your content shared, please refrain from contributing.

 Your contributions are **precious** and some are [awarded](https://github.com/numerica-ideas/community#numies) at the end of each year, **Thank you for making NumericaIdeas shine** ⚡️

 **Note**: Feel free to **suggest** new ideas/enhancement to work on by [creating an issue](https://github.com/numerica-ideas/community/issues) :bulb: